 Flamethrowers

-Flamethrowers are devices for spreading fire over significant distances.
-Usually wielded by one or two soldiers carrying a backpack or tank, flamethrowers used pressurised gas to spurt burning oil or gasoline up to 40 metres.
+Flamethrowers, pioneered by the Germans but not widely used, were terrifying weapons.
+Usually wielded by an individual soldier sporting a backpack or tank, flamethrowers used pressurised gas to spurt burning oil or gasoline up to 40 metres.

 “The psychological effects were comparable to those of gas, and that was not all the two had in common.
 Just as many soldiers became the victims of their own gas, the flame-thrower gave a new slant to the term ‘friendly fire’… The weapon became extremely hazardous for those using it.”